 11.4 Allocation (Distribution) Base

+Policy:

 Cost pools must be allocated to benefiting cost objectives using an allowable basis that results in an equitable distribution of costs relative to benefits derived.

-There is no single best base to use to allocate and/or shared costs.
+There is no single best base to use to allocate indirect costs.
 The base will vary with organizational structure, type of cost being allocated, program design and the relationship between the base and the allocated costs.
 Guidelines for selecting an appropriate base(es) are provided below.
 Examples of allowable and unallowable bases are also provided later in this section.

-Guidelines.
+Guidelines

 The following guidelines are taken from the U.S. Department of Labor Employment and Training Administration’s One Stop Comprehensive Financial Management Technical Assistance Guide (One-Stop TAG).
 An acceptable base meets these criteria.

-Minimal distortion—The base should distribute costs in a fair and equitable manner without distorting the results.
+Minimal distortion: The base should distribute costs in a fair and equitable manner without distorting the results.
 This requires that the base be as causally related as possible to the types of costs being allocated so that benefit can be measured as accurately as possible.

-General Acceptability—The base should be generally accepted and in conformance with .
+General Acceptability: The base should be generally accepted and in conformance with Generally Accepted Accounting Principles.
 For example, it should be consistently applied over time.
 The base should also be drawn from the same period during which the costs to be allocated have been incurred.

-Represents Actual Cost or Effort Expended—The base should be a measure of actual cost or actual effort expended.
+Represents Actual Cost or Effort Expended: The base should be a measure of actual cost or actual effort expended.
 It should not be based solely on a plan, budget, job description, or other estimates of planned activity.

-Timely Management Control—The base should be within management’s ability to control on a timely basis.
+Timely Management Control: The base should be within management’s ability to control on a timely basis.
 The base should produce reliable and fairly predictable results.
 If the base is erratic and unpredictable, beyond management’s ability to control, or not timely, it is likely to produce unacceptable results.

-Consistency with Variations in Funding—The base must be able to accommodate and withstand changes in funding during the year and from year to year.
+Consistency with Variations in Funding: The base must be able to accommodate and withstand changes in funding during the year and from year to year.
 If the base includes factors that are affected by variations in funding, it will produce distorted results.

-Materiality of Costs Involved—The time and expense spent in developing the base should not be greater than justified by the materiality of the costs to be allocated.
+Materiality of Costs Involved: The time and expense spent in developing the base should not be greater than justified by the materiality of the costs to be allocated.
 In other words, the grantee should not spend more on obtaining the information needed to allocate pooled costs than the dollars in the pool warrant.
 The base should be sufficiently detailed to provide the most equitable and accurate allocation possible.
 At the same time, the base should be simple enough to be efficient while still attaining a fair distribution of costs.

 Practicality and Cost of Using the Base—The base should be as efficient as possible in terms of the cost or effort in developing it.
 Thus, wherever possible, a database that already exists in the financial or participant record keeping and reporting systems should be used rather than create a separate database to be used only for allocating costs.

-Possible Allocation Bases.
+Possible Allocation Bases

 The following bases have been suggested in guidance provided by the One-Stop TAG and the U.S. Department of Health and Human Services (DHHS) Assistant Secretary for Management and Budget (ASMB) guide, ASMB C-10.
 (ASMB C-10 is the implementation guide for OMB Circular A-87.)
 These are suggestions only.
 A base that is listed below should not be used if it will result in an inequitable cost distribution or would be inconsistent with other requirements and guidance provided in this chapter.